JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

    2 │     9      1      5
 ```

-The second syntax assumes that the user passes a `Pair` of column name and
+The second syntax assumes that the user passes a `Pair` of column(s) and
 predicate function taking a single value as an argument:

 ```jldoctest dataframe